Mahendra Singh Pal

-He was also President of the Uttarakhand Bar Council and High Court Bar Association of Uttarakhand several times and a legal advisor to the Soldier Board in Haldwani.
+He was also President of the Bar Council of Uttarakhand and High Court Bar Association of Uttarakhand several times and a legal advisor to the Soldier Board in Haldwani.

 Personal life

-Dr.Mahendra Singh Pal married Lt.
-Col Meena Shah on 9 May 1987.
-He belongs to erstwhile royal family of Askote in District Pithoragarh.
+Dr. Mahendra Singh Pal married Lt.
+Col. Meena Singh Pal (née Shah) on 9 May 1987.
+He belongs to erstwhile royal family of Askot in Pithoragarh district.

-He is the second eldest among four brothers and a sister born to second world war veteran Subedar Dev Shamsher Singh Pal and Shrimati Sona Devi.
+He is the second eldest among four brothers and a sister born to second world war veteran Subedar Dev Shamsher Singh Pal and Sona Devi.